ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 # Throttling requests {#throttling}

-Servers use quota mechanisms to limit resource consumption or to enforce some limitations, eg for monetization.
+Servers use quota mechanisms to avoid systems overload, to ensure an equitable distribution of computational resources or to enforce other policies - eg monetization.

-A basic quota mechanisms is based on allowing the client to issue a given number of requests in a given interval, eg. 10 requests per second.
+A basic quota mechanisms can be implemented defining the number of allowable requests in a given time window, eg. 10 requests per second.

-Quotas may be enforced on different basis (eg. per user, per IP, ..) and at different levels, eg: a user may be allowed to issue
+Quotas may be enforced on different basis (eg. per user, per IP, ..) and at different levels.
+For example, an user may be allowed to issue:

 - 10 requests per second;
 - limited to 60 request per minute;
 - limited to 1000 request per hour.

 When quota is exceeded, servers usually not service the request.
-Instead they usually reply with a `429` http status code or adopt more aggresive policies like dropping connections.
+Instead, they reply with a `4xx` http status code (eg. 429 or 403) or adopt more aggresive policies like dropping connections.

 Complex throttling policies involving different delay intervals can be poorly